Nekolike/Mappy/README.md

 I will record a "tutorial" in the upcoming days, explaining how to navigate and use the tool, especially in its unfinished state.
 If you want to use it already, check out the "How to use Mappy" section or the video on reddit here: https://www.reddit.com/r/pathofexile/comments/elgh4d/mappy_has_arrived_new_stash_manager_overlay/

+# How to get updates

+Since I am constantly updating the tool, there will be several smaller and sometimes bigger updates.
+Posting every single update on reddit seems rather spammy so I'd like to do this only on "big" patches.
+If you still want to get updates as fast as possible, mark this repository so you get notified when changes occur or pm me on Discord @Neko#1524 and I'll write you when something new was added!

 # What can Mappy do?

 Mappy can: